sigopt/sigopt-examples/multimetric-timeseries/README.md

 ## Summary

-There are dozens of different types of time series data available at the [UCR Time Series Classification Archive](http://www.cs.ucr.edu/~eamonn/time_series_data/).
 The data that comes with this example is sequence data extracted from diatoms.
-We encourage users of this to train other time series classiers on different datasets and see how **optimal hyperparameter settings are data dependent**.
+We encourage interested readers to replicate this blog using other datasets see how _optimal hyperparameter settings are data dependent_.
+There are over 80 different sequential datasets in the [UCR Time Series Classification Archive](http://www.cs.ucr.edu/~eamonn/time_series_data/) that can be used to replicate this example.
 Learn more at the associated blog post: _TBD_.

 In this example, SigOpt _carves out an effecient [Pareto frontier](https://en.wikipedia.org/wiki/Pareto_efficiency)_, simultaneously looking for hyperparameter configurations which yield fast inference times and high classifier accuracy.